 Alejandro Adler is a well-being scientist and a postdoctoral fellow at the Positive Psychology Center at the University of Pennsylvania.
 He works under the leadership of Dr. Martin Seligman, the founder of Positive Psychology.
-His research focuses on well-being, education, and public policy.
-Currently, Alejandro is working with the governments of Australia, Bhutan, Nepal, India, Mexico, Peru, and the USA to infuse curricula across schools in these countries with Positive Psychology and to measure the impact of these interventions on youth well-being.
+His research focuses on well-being, education, skills, and public policy.
+Currently, Alejandro is working with the governments of various countries, including Bhutan, Nepal, India, Mexico, Peru, the UAE, Australia, Jordan, and Colombia to infuse curricula across schools in these countries with Positive Psychology skills and to measure the impact of these interventions on youth well-being.
 He has published a number of articles in both scholarly and non-academic outlets, and he frequently speaks at international conferences and gatherings.

 Links to Dr. Adler's international work: